albaintor/integration-kodi/README.md

 ### Backup or restore configuration

-The integration lets backup or save the devices configuration.
+The integration lets backup or restore the devices configuration (in JSON format).
 To use this functionality, select the "Backup or restore" option in the setup flow, then you will have a text field which will be empty if no devices are configured.
+- Backup : just save the content of the text field in a file for later restore and abort the setup flow (clicking next will apply this configuration)
-You just have to replace the content by the previously saved configuration and click on next to apply it.
+- Restore : just replace the content by the previously saved configuration and click on next to apply it.
 Beware while using this functionality : the expected format should be respected and could change in the future.
 If the format is not recognized, the import will be aborted and existing configuration will remain unchanged.